-It is easy to just copy paste your figures/tables from your report, but often it is beneficial to spend some extra time on them.
+It is easy to just copy paste your figures/tables from your report, but often it is beneficial to spend some extra time on it.
 A figure/table that is used in a presentation needs to be as easily comprehensible as possible.
-Make sure that the important information in your graphs catches the eye.
+Remove unnecessary information and data from your graphs and only present the important bits.
 Furthermore, follow the tips as mentioned in 'Slides and Layout'